Share this

 Moderate effort

-• Treat individual field bindweed plants and patches.
+• Treat individual hedge bindweed plants and patches.

 • Return to the area each year and take action as needed.